EBZebra/docs/edge/source/guide/ShortcutCreator.md

 **For Android**:

 1. **Browse to the folder: `C:\EnterpriseBrowserShortcutFiles\`** (which contains a like-named folder with the EBShortcut.xml file and individual shortcut folders inside).
-2. **Set the MDM to copy this folder and its contents to the root level of the Android device**, for example `/storage/sdcard0/`.
+2. **Set the MDM to copy this folder and its contents to the root level of the target Android device's internal storage**, for example `/storage/sdcard0/`.
 Shortcuts will appear the next time Enterprise Browser is launched on the device.
 3. **Issue the following command to the Android activity manager** to launch Enterprise Browser automatically after MDM deployment (optional):

 		:::term
 		adb shell am start com.symbol.enterprisebrowser

+Shortcuts will be created

+This overwrites any existing EB apps

 **For Windows Mobile/CE**: